 firstname.lastname@example.org by filling out this form.
 This is all of Michael's group members.

 email@example.com by filling out this second form.
-This list is for all the CS+HCI researchers, not just Michael's group.
+This list is for all the CS HCI researchers, not just Michael's group.

 Rotation students and visiting students: there are a few other perks I'd like to get you set up with.
 First, the HCI Group has a Dropbox org — if you're going to be aligning with the HCI Group somewhere, ping a faculty member about joining it so you get more space.
 Second, we have a GitHub org.
-Ping a more senior PhD student in the group to get added as an admin to our GitHub org.
+Ping another PhD student in the group to get added as an admin to our GitHub org.
 You can use it for your research repos.
 Third, the faculty here are generally happy to pay for items that make your work environment better.
 Ergonomics (e.g., chairs, keyboard trays, keyboards) and hardware (e.g., monitors, mice) are fair game.
 If you need a laptop or machine to work on, also ask for that.
-Just prep a request list (ideally on Amazon) and let us know.
+Just prep a request list and let us know.